 Refer to the drawings posted on this site for dimensions for the Pentax 750Z housing.
 All of the cases that I have made took a weekend of concerted effort and a few week nights to finish things off.
+This description is of my Pentax 750 camera underwater housing but the process is pretty much the same for all of my Perspex construction.

 Make the sides of the housing body in pairs from 10 mm thick Perspex.
 Sand the edges to be glued flat, but do not polish them.
 Don’t get too hung up on tolerances.
 Remember that the adhesive will make everything slightly bigger.
 Work on getting opposite housing sides the same size.